behzadazand/like-post/README.md

-# Project Title
+# like-post

-A simple plugin for collecting a list of favorite posts for users of news sites or blogs
+A wordpress plugin for collecting a list of favorite posts for users of news sites or blogs

 ## Getting Started